English

 Guided tour

-• Let Paris sweep you off your feet.
-Your Museum Pass opens doors to iconic spots like the Arc de Triomphe, Panthéon, and the modern marvel Centre Pompidou.
+• Perks: Your complimentary Museum Pass opens doors to iconic spots like the Arc de Triomphe, Panthéon, and the modern marvel Centre Pompidou.

-• No paper tickets, no hassle.
-Your digital pass arrives in your inbox instantly, ready to unlock with just one tap on your phone.
+• Why choose this: Score 50% savings with the digital pass, which arrives in your inbox instantly, ready to use with just one tap on your phone.
 How convenient is that?

-• Let Paris sweep you off your feet.
-Your Museum Pass opens doors to iconic spots like the Arc de Triomphe, Panthéon, and the modern marvel Centre Pompidou.
+• Perks: Your complimentary Museum Pass opens doors to iconic spots like the Arc de Triomphe, Panthéon, and the modern marvel Centre Pompidou.

 Inclusions